Lake Monticello Water and Wastewater Systems

 Our water system is providing safe drinking water that meets state permit requirements, and our wastewater treatment plant is compliant with state requirements and effectively protecting the Chesapeake Bay watershed.

-Last year we experienced several Sanitary Sewer Overflows (SSOs), which prompted our review of both our operations and the customer connections supplying our wastewater flow.
-From that we identified areas where we can proactively improve our system, and are taking action on them:
+In the summer of 2023, we experienced several Sanitary Sewer Overflows (SSOs), which prompted our review of both our operations and the customer connections supplying our wastewater flow.
+From that we identified areas where we can proactively improve our system, and have taken action on them:

 We’re also asking our customers to make sure they’re not putting our system at risk for SSOs – there are small changes to behaviors that can make a big difference: